HeySarahRay/arcade-game/README.md

 # [Shark Attack!](arcade-game)

 Help our brave hero navigate the shark infested waters safely.
-You may move in any direction you like, just don't get in bitten or you'll have to start over again.
+You may move in any direction you like, just don't get bitten or you'll have to start over again.

 ## Play
 To help our hero ride the good time waves, simply download/clone the repository and open the index.html file in your browser.